frowenz/album-collage-generator/README.md

 Click [here](/more_examples/ALL_EXAMPLES.md) to see all examples.

 This is the product of a MAAD 26210 assignement where we were instructed to create art from data about ourselves.
-I used my Last.fm to data to pull the album covers from every song I have listened to over the past few years and then arranged them based on saturation, hue, and brightness.
+I used my Last.fm data to pull the album covers from every song I have listened to over the past few years and then arranged them based on saturation, hue, and brightness.

+---

 ### How To Use